 The Trustees commissioned a thorough appraisal of its mission, governance structure, boarding structure, academic and sports programs and development capability, carried out by Dr Ralph Townsend, formerly Headmaster of Winchester College UK (2005-2016), Oundle School UK (1999-2005) and Sydney Grammar School Australia (1989-1999), who was appointed a Trustee..

 The Trustees endorsed the recommendations in Dr Townsend’s appraisal and engaged him as President of the Academy to oversee implementation of a program of reform.
-Ms Fumiko Kikuchi, for many years a teacher of Japanese at the School, was appointed Vice President (Head of School), responsible to the President for day-to-day operations.
+Ms Fumiko Kikuchi, for many years a teacher at the School, was appointed Vice President (Head of School), responsible to the President for day-to-day operations.

 The Trustees approved a fully revised curriculum equipping students for admission to universities in both Japan and the USA.